-The large red 'X' indicates that the shareout is completed, and the member has received back her money.
+The large red 'X' indicates that the shareout is completed, and the member has received back her money and no longer has any shares.

 Loans

 Loans are recorded in the back of the passbook.
 Note: each loan occupies a full page